This is a repeat of the shot from the top of Parc Guell. It seems the 2020 date for completion is pretty optimistic since…

-You know I’m thinking about Kaitlin too.
-I’m lucky Anya is here to occasionally stand in for Kaitlin as in ‘ooow – look at that! would you go stand over there?!’ and ‘owww – there’s a great shot! would you go stand over there?!’.
+You know I’m thinking about Rome too.
+I’m lucky Anya is here to occasionally stand in for Rome as in ‘ooow – look at that! would you go stand over there?!’ and ‘owww – there’s a great shot! would you go stand over there?!’.

 Anya too likes to look at the results of her efforts!